Energy-Balanced Hyperspherical Graph Representation Learning via Structural Binding and Entropic Dispersion: The Proposed Method

 This section introduces the proposed {\framework} framework.
 Section ~\ref{sec:encoder} describes the graph neural encoder that projects node features into a normalized hyperspherical space.
-Section~\ref{sec:align} details the \textit{Neighbor-Mean Alignment} mechanism, which establishes stable and semantically consistent alignment targets for local structural learning.
+Section~\ref{sec:align} details the \textit{Neighbor-Mean Alignment Loss}, which establishes stable and semantically consistent alignment targets for local structural learning.
 Section~\ref{sec:unif} introduces the \textit{Uniformity Loss}, which enforces global uniformity and mitigates representation collapse by encouraging embeddings to disperse uniformly over the hypersphere.
-Section~\ref{sec:objective} further presents the \textit{Adaptive Balancing Objective Function}, incorporating an entropy-guided weighting strategy that dynamically adjusts the trade-off between alignment and uniformity through entropy-based self-calibration.
+Section~\ref{sec:objective} further presents the \textit{Entropy-Guided Adaptive Thermostat}, incorporating an entropy-guided weighting strategy that dynamically adjusts the trade-off between alignment and uniformity through entropy-based self-calibration.
+Section~\ref{sec:complexity_analysis} and Section~\ref{sec:theoretical_analysis} further present the computational complexity and theoretical analysis of the proposed framework.